PDFWAC 296-155-53408

 (5) Cranes while traveling.

-(b) You must ensure that:
+(b) The employer must ensure that:

 (i) The boom/mast and boom/mast support system are lowered sufficiently to meet the requirements of this section.